tuki0918/eagleinbox/README.md

 - Optimized for iPhone with iOS 17 or later
 - Available on iPad in iPhone compatibility mode
-- Available on Apple Silicon Macs as a Designed for iPhone app
+- Available on Apple Silicon Macs as a Designed for iPhone app, including macOS Shortcuts actions with Eagle Inbox Pro
 - Eagle 4.0 Build 21 or later

 Mac Catalyst and Intel Macs are not supported.